takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 Frees the GPU-related resources allocated by this instance, as usual.

-It optionally takes a `textures` flag, which instructs it not to deallocate the precomputed textures, effectively transferring ownership of them to the caller.
+Setting the optional `textures` flag to `false` instructs it not to deallocate the precomputed textures, effectively transferring their ownership to the caller.

 ### Recipes